“The Proof is in the Dough”

 Step 1- Mix the Pizza Dough

 To make homemade pizza, you need to start with the dough.
-To learn more about how to properly mix pizza dough, check our article How to Mix Pizza Dough.
+Check our article How to Mix Pizza Dough to learn more about properly mixing pizza dough.

 Step 2- Pizza Dough Fermentation – “Pizza Dough Rising”